EffectOrientedProgramming/book/Chapters/05_Failure.md

 def run =
   defer:
     getTemperature.run
-    Console
-      .printLine:
+    printLine:
       "only prints if getTemperature succeeds"
     .run
 ```

 We can add various forms of failure handling.